manishrawat21/Manish-Rawat-SEC/README.md

 Automation & Scripting ██████████░░░░░░░░░░ 60%

+---

+## Background Section: ##
+I don't have a computer science degree.
+I have something better for this field: obsessive pattern recognition and the ability to think like an attacker.
+While traditional IT graduates spent 4 years learning theory, I spent mine studying real-world breaches, reverse-engineering attack chains, and building detection logic that actually works in production environments.
+My certifications aren't decorative:

+**Security+** (foundational security concepts)

+**CEH** (offensive mindset and attack vectors)

+**CISSP** training (security architecture and risk management)

+**CySA+** training (defensive operations and threat analysis)

+My GitHub shows what I actually build: detection rules for credential dumping, process injection, and command-and-control channels.
+Not academic projects.
+Real tools that identify threats before they become breaches.

+## A degree won't detect the breach, I will..

+---

 ## 📚 Publications
 I regularly share my knowledge and insights on cybersecurity topics.
 Check out my articles on Medium: